 Here’s an example.

 Let’s say I mentioned Neil Patel in my blog post and quoted him.
-Using the Canva template I showed you earlier, I would proceed to create an Instagram quote image based off of his quote:
+Using the Canva template I showed you earlier, I would proceed to create an Instagram quote image based on his quote:

 (Notice I even took the time to match Neil’s font style and brand color.
 In my opinion, if you’re making the effort already, you may as well do it right.)